SynapseProject/syntinel.docs/docs/resolvers/overview.md

 # Resolvers

-Resolvers are classes that can are used to, well, resolve an action taken on a Signal message.
+Resolvers are classes that can are used to resolve an action taken on a Signal message.
 The clases themselves should not contain specific business logic, but rather encompass using a "technology" to solve the business problem.

 An example would be the AWSLambda resolver.
 It knows how to forward the action inputs and other data associated with it to an AWS Lambda function.
 The logic to resolve the business requirements would be in that specific lambda function that is called.